 OPEC is a group that includes some of the world’s most oil-rich countries.
 According to current estimates, more than 80% of the world’s proven crude oil reserves are located in OPEC Member Countries.
-Since its inception they have been controlling the oil prices by dropping or increasing the oil productions.
+Since its inception, they have been controlling the oil prices by dropping or increasing oil production.
 OPEC produces about 40% of total world oil.
 OPEC has shown its dominance since its inception.

 Past conflicts and their effects on oil prices:

 Energy drives the world.
 The world has long been bifurcated between energy-surplus and energy-deficit states, with the former deriving enormous political and economic advantages from their privileged condition and the latter struggling mightily to escape their subordinate position.
 There have been various conflicts or disputes between countries over oil.
-Most of these disputes are really struggles for control over principle source of national income.
+Most of these disputes are really struggle for control over principal source of national income.

 Arab oil embargo: